Blog

 What is Target ACoS?

-Target ACoS is your ideal ACoS—how much you wish to make in profit for a particular product.
+Target ACoS is your ideal ACoS—how much profit you wish to make from a particular product.
 If your Break-Even ACoS gives you an upper limit above which your Ad is no longer profitable, your Target ACoS lets you know how profitable an Ad is.

 When you estimate your Target ACoS, you need to take into account both your Break-Even ACoS and your desired profit.
 In the headphones example used above, your Break-Even ACoS is 50%.
 If your desired profit margin is 20%, then your Target ACoS is your Break-Even ACoS minus your profit margin, therefore 30%: Target ACoS = (Break-Even ACoS) – (Desired Profit Margin)